Easter Sunday Baptism Liturgy, Songs, and Prayers

 May the Peace of God be with you today

-Cn Tim Clayton, lead pastor
+Cn Timothy Clayton, lead pastor

 Mtr Wendy Dixon, clergy

-Dcn Jen Keifer, deacon
+Mtr Jen Keifer, clergy

 Michael Pritzl, sung worship leader